-The Setup Checklist provides a quick way for the user to setup the key items necessary for basic actuator operation without having to access any other menus.
+The Setup Checklist provides a quick way for the user to setup the most important items necessary for basic actuator operation without having to move through multiple sub-menus.
 These items are defined on the following pages in their specific menu locations.